kLojin/PF-exercise/readme.md

 ## Current Features Implemented

-1. Responsive Design with the use of Media queries
+1. Responsive Design with the use of Media Queries
 2. Bootstrap Navigation
 3. Bootstrap buttons for toggling navigation